The Fragility of Consciousness — illustration

 Involved.

-Days dissolved.
-Nights bled.
+Days dissolve.
+Nights bleed.

-I traced the wires of betrayal— Aunt 1’s rice milk.
+I trace the wires of betrayal.

-One question screamed inside my skull, louder than the helicopters, sharper than the tearing eye:
+Aunt 1's rice milk.
+Handsome Man's halos.
+The magistrate's sudden interest.
+The harridan's meat reservations.
+One question screams inside my skull, louder than the helicopters, sharper than the tearing eye:

-WHO WAS WHO?
+WHO IS WHO?